-- Being quick to listen and slow to speak that I may fully hear them
+- Being quick to listen and slow to speak that we may fully hear them

 - Being quick to respond to their needs.
 Really quick.
-Surprise them with my response time and availability to them.
+Surprise them with our response time and availability to them.

 How do we accomplish this?